Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 After winning an award last year, Sony released a teaser video to build anticipation for the 2018 MWC:

 The video is 23 seconds long and doesn’t provide much information.
 First, it shows a hand and then curved lines.
-Then, the video displays the date for the 2018 conference.
+Then, the video displays the date of the 2018 conference.

 As you can see, Sony released this video at a perfect time.
 The promo aired one week before the event.